EcuadorTranslations

 What Documents Do I Need Translated to Move to Ecuador?

 A complete checklist of documents that need certified Spanish translations for your Ecuador move — organized by visa type, SENESCYT, banking, and daily life.
+Apostille requirements, certified vs notarized translations, country-specific rules, timelines, and costs.

 Planning your move to Ecuador involves a lot of paperwork — and nearly all of it needs to be in Spanish.
 Whether you're applying for a visa, opening a bank account, or enrolling your kids in school, you'll need certified translations of your key documents.